Meroje/documentation-en/source/release/chiba.2.rst

 * **Form**: Move submit email field on the top of the admin form
 * **AppWizard**: Added check on ``local/applications`` folder permission

+.. versionadded:: Chiba 2.3.1

+* **UI**: When inserting during a pick process, picks automatically the new item (media, page)

 Deprecated
 ----------